aergoio/wrapped-aergo/README.md

 ### Unwrap

-Call the function `unwrap` informing the amount of tokens that should be unwrapped.
+Call the `unwrap` function, informing the amount of tokens that should be unwrapped.

 On a contract, you can inform the payable function that will